Aerial view of Montevideo, Uruguay

 What taxes will I pay as a foreign owner?+

 Uruguay's rules are clear and predictable — though not zero.
-Budget roughly 7–10% in closing costs, a flat 12% on rental income and on capital gains for non-residents, and a modest annual property tax (typically 0.1–0.4% of cadastral value).
+Budget roughly 7–10% in closing costs, rental income tax of 12% on net rent (or an optional definitive 10.5% withholding on gross rent — see the rental-tax question below), a flat 12% on capital gains for non-residents, and a modest annual property tax (typically 0.1–0.4% of cadastral value).
 There is no inheritance tax.
 Every situation is different, so we prepare the exact numbers for your case before you commit to anything.

 Can I take my money out of Uruguay when I sell?+